Anthony Lopes: Lyon

 On 3 December 2016, during a league game, Lopes was hit by a firecracker thrown from the stands as he was laying injured in the penalty area at the Stade Saint-Symphorien, home to Metz.
 He made his 300th appearance on 27 August 2019 in a 1–0 loss at Montpellier, and the following day extended his contract until 2023.

 Lopes played in the French league cup final on 29 July 2020, the last in the competition's history.
 He kept the game scoreless over 120 minutes against PSG before defeat in a penalty shootout.
 On 3 October 2021, he was sent off for the first time in a 1–1 away draw with Saint-Étienne, for handling the ball outside the area; he was suspended for two matches.
 The following 9 January, in a home fixture of the same score against PSG, he made his 400th appearance.

 In June 2022, Lopes extended his contract to last until 2025.
 On 28 February 2023, he played in a 2–1 home win over Grenoble in the quarter-finals of the Coupe de France despite having a broken finger.
 After maintaining the starting role in the 2023–24 league season, he was benched for the latter stages of the cup campaign for younger Brazilian Lucas Perri, including the 2–1 final loss to PSG.

 In 2024–25, still under manager Pierre Sage, Lopes went from first to third-choice behind Perri and Rémy Descamps.
 In an interview to newspaper L'Équipe on the day of his 34th birthday, he mentioned what he perceived to be a disrespectful treatment of him by the club.

 Nantes

 On 30 December 2024, Lopes terminated his contract with Lyon by mutual consent and moved to Nantes.
 The following 15 February, he was in goal as his team (reduced to ten players early on) was thrashed 7–1 at Monaco.

+Angers

+In June 2026, Lopes remained in the French top division by signing a two-year deal with Angers.